Picking Winners in Daily Fantasy Sports Using Integer Programming: Hockey Data Analysis

 \subsection{Player Point Predictions}

 Many fantasy sports players devote a substantial amount of effort in developing elaborate prediction models for players' performance.
 Their advantage comes mainly from the power of their predictive models.
 However, we do not have the domain knowledge required to improve upon the prediction models of the top fantasy players.
 Therefore, we take a different approach.
 Publicly available player point predictions are provided by the websites Rotogrinders \citep{ref:rotogrinders} and Daily Fantasy Nerd \citep{ref:dfn}.
 We find the predictions from these sites to be relatively accurate, but the accuracy varies by position.
-We plot in Figure \ref{fig:figure_points_line_error} the mean absolute error in points of the two sites' predictions for different hockey positions using our data from the 2015 NHL season.
-We see that the prediction errors of both sites are very similar.
+We plot in Figure \ref{fig:figure_points_line_error} the mean absolute error in points of the two sites' predictions for different hockey positions using our data from the 2015 NHL season. {We obtain each of our predictions from Rotogrinders and Daily Fantasy Nerd roughly thirty minutes before the corresponding DraftKings contest began.} We see that the prediction errors of both sites are similar.
 Therefore, it does not seem that either one has a superior prediction model.

 We build a predictive model for the fantasy points for each player in the NHL using these prediction sites.
 For a player $k$, let $f_{k1}$ and $f_{k2}$ be the predictions by Rotogrinders and Daily Fantasy Nerd, respectively.
 For skaters, we perform a linear regression on the player's points using these predictions as features.
 We denote $\mu_k$ as the predicted points of player $k$ using our model.
 For skater $k$ our prediction is